-2023 "Best of Wheat" Bread Baking Confest Sponsored by Oklahoma Wheat Commission "The Best of Wheat" Bread Baking Contest will be part of the Rogers County 2023 County Free Fair, and special awards will be provided by the Oklahoma Wheat Commission for the winners in each category, (excluding bread machine class).
+Division-Event-2024 "Best of Wheat" Bread Baking Contest

+Sponsored by Oklahoma Wheat Commission

+"The Best of Wheat" Bread Baking Contest will be part of the Rogers County 2024 County Free Fair, and special awards will be provided by the Oklahoma Wheat Commission for the winners in each category, (excluding bread machine class).
 A Grand and Reserve Champion will also be recognized.
 A recipe must be submitted with each "Best of Wheat" entry.
-Bread entries can be entered at the Rogers County Free Fair on Tuesday, 2:00 p.m. to 7:00 p.m.
-Exhibits are released on Sunday, 1:00- 3:00 p.m.
+On-line entry deadline: 8-30-24.
+Entries can be check-in at the Rogers County Free Fair on Tuesday, 2:00 p.m. to 7:00 p.m.
+Exhibits are released on Sunday, 1:00-3:00 p.m.

-Recipes winning first place at the 2022 State Contest are ineligible to compete at the county level in 2023.
+Recipes winning first place at the 2023 State Contest are ineligible to compete at the county level in 2024.
 All recipes will become the property of the Oklahoma Wheat Commission and may be printed in their annual cookbook.